 Python Speech-to-Text API: Transcribe Audio in 5 Lines of Code

-Last updated: April 3, 2026
+Last updated: April 17, 2026

 Need a reliable python speech to text API?
 In this tutorial, you'll learn how to transcribe audio files using the SpeakEasy API in just a few lines of Python code.
 Since SpeakEasy is fully compatible with the OpenAI SDK, there's no new library to learn — just point your existing client at a different URL.

-What Is a Speech-to-Text API?
+What is a Python speech-to-text API?

-Why Use SpeakEasy's Python Speech-to-Text API?
+Why use SpeakEasy's Python speech-to-text API?

 Key advantages for Python developers: